PaponAhasan/Data-Structures-and-Algorithms/Data_Structure/Hashing/Quadratic Probing.md

 ```
 Hashing in data structure results in an array index that is already occupied to store a value.
 In such a case, hashing performs
 a search operation and probes linearly for the next empty cell.

+Quadratic probing is an open-addressing scheme where we look for i^2‘th slot in i’th iteration if the given hash value x collides
+in the hash table.
 ```
 ```
 Example :